Kodecable/wsfs-core/readme.md

 WSFS-Core is an implementation of WSFS which designed to provide a lightweight, nearly complete remote-mounting experience.

 Written in pure Go, WSFS-Core can serve WSFS on almost all Go-supported operating systems and architectures.
-It can also mounting WSFS on Windows, Linux (including Android), *BSD, and Darwin.
+It can also mounting WSFS on Windows, Linux (including Android) and Darwin.
 (Currently, It is recommended to run WSFS-Core on Linux.)

 WSFS-Core can also serve a limited WebDAV and a simple WebUI when serve WSFS.